Ritik98/ExpenseTracker/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

+# Downloading code snapshots

+You can download all the content of a branch via the "Code" button here on Github.
+You can then either clone the repository or simply download the selected branch content as a ZIP file.

 ## How to run on Local Machine

 1. First Download the code or clone the repository